snowie2000/geoview/README.md

 * When using `-append=true` to ruleset and the output format is JSON, existing rules will be kept and new rules will be appended.

-* When converting geo files to ruleset, the output format is determined by file extensions.
-Without specifying the output file extension, the output format is always JSON.
+* When converting geo files to ruleset, the output format is determined by `-format` flag.
+The format is always `JSON` if `output` is not specified for ruleset conversion.

 * Binary ruleset conversion doesn't support appending, it always creates a new file.

-* Geoip to QuantumultX filter is not implemented yet.

 ## Low memory mode
 By adding `-lowmem` to the command, the program will read the file partially to reduce memory usage.
 This is useful when execute on devices with limited memory.